 Sarah Wetter, JD, Research Scholar, Center for Public Health Law and Policy, Arizona State University, Sandra Day O'Connor College of Law

-3:45 HEALTH OFFICER INFLUENCE
+4:00 HEALTH OFFICER LEADERSHIP AND INFLUENCE

 7:15 REGISTRATION AND BREAKFAST